wso2-extensions/esb-connector-servicenow/docs/import_set.md

  </servicenow.postRecordStagingTableInsertMultiple>
 ```
 **Properties**
-* stagingTableName :  Name of the staging table for retrieving records..
+* stagingTableName :  Name of the staging table for retrieving records.
 * apiVersion : Optinal api versin to be embeded in the url.